 Other requirements include a written commitment by the applicant to live by specific standards of conduct and dress & grooming referred to above.
 This commitment must be submitted to the Polynesian Cultural Center in the form of an "Ecclesiastical Leader Endorsement," or a statement by the applicant's ecclesiastical leader that the applicant is committed to living by the standards the Polynesian Cultural Center requires.
-These forms will be made available to applicants to provide to their ecclesiastical leader after being selected for a position.
+These forms will be made available to applicants during the application process.

 Finally, all specific requirements for each open position must be met.
 Each position is unique so, for example, requirements may range from "the ability to climb coconut trees" to "a master's degree in sales and marketing."
 All requirements are dependent upon the scope of the position and the needs that the department has for those requirements.